edlins/libPCA9685/README.md

         70: -- -- -- -- -- -- -- --

         Which shows the PCA9685 responding at address 0x40 on I2C bus 1.
+        If the PCA9685 is wired to respond at a different address, that address should be shown in i2cdetect.

 INSTALL